 A simple two channel example is the Great Planes Fling, shown right, although owner feedback about this particular glider hasn't been great.
-Gliders like this one can also be launched with a simple 'high-start' launching system so if your throws aren't quite strong enough then you can still get airborne.
+Gliders like this one can also be launched with a simple 'high-start' launching system (catapult / bungee) so if your throws aren't quite strong enough then you can still get airborne.
 But with the right throwing technique and strength a hand launched glider can easily reach an adequate altitude without any external aids.

 Once launched, either by a throw or catapult system, flight duration is achieved by using thermals and wind to keep the glider aloft.

 Discus Launch Gliders (DLGs)

 Following on from the standard hand launch gliders mentioned above, a Discus Launch Glider is a newer breed of rc glider that's become very popular with flat-field flyers.